google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Feature on How to Tell Blood Type From Lab Results

-Your blood type is based on whether or not certain proteins are on your red blood cells.
+Your blood type depends on whether specific proteins are on your red blood cells.
 Your blood type depends on what types your parents approved down to you.
+Blood is usually grouped consistently with the ABO diagnosis system.
+The four major blood types are:

 1. Type A